EricR/image_sorcery/README.markdown

 Image Sorcery allows you to leverage all three of ImageMagick's command line tools, [mogrify](http://www.imagemagick.org/script/mogrify.php), [convert](http://www.imagemagick.org/script/convert.php), and [identify](http://www.imagemagick.org/script/identify.php), for maximum magickal power and minimum memory consumption!
-It lets you use GraphicsMagick if that's your thing, too.
+It even lets you use GraphicsMagick, too, if that's your thing.

 ## Why?

-At [Fol.io](http://fol.io), we need server-side image processing to work well and bend to our will.
+At [Fol.io](http://fol.io), we needed server-side image processing to work well and bend to our will.
 I wrote this because the ImageMagick libraries we tried suffered from at least one of two problems:

 * Large memory consumption/leaking
 * Didn't expose the entire ImageMagick API

-Due to the way Image Sorcery was written, it manages to avoid both of these problems.
+ImageSorcery doesn't try to be anything more than a wrapper that exposes the full ImageMagick and GraphicsMagick APIs.
+This makes it small and powerful, eliminating the above problems.

 ## Installation